If you’re curious about investing but have yet to dip your toes in the water, you’re not alone. Taking the plunge may be the hardest part.

 Do you offer financial planning to individuals who have Sofi Invest® accounts?

 Yes, we do!
-Sign up online to schedule an appointment with one of our advisors.
+Sign up online to schedule an appointment with one of our financial planners.

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.